openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_GNMT_From_Tensorflow.md

 **Step 1**.
 Clone the GitHub repository and check out the commit:

-1. Clone the NMT reposirory:
+1. Clone the NMT repository:

 .. code-block:: sh